 There are certainly other things that dogs consider resources worth guarding, like couches, beds, rooms, doorways, dog beds, food or water bowls, their own bodies/personal space, and even people.
 I think teaching dogs the “Trading Protocol” helps in these areas too, because it begins teaching them that there’s abundance in their lives; there’s plenty of stuff for them, plenty of food, and plenty of room, so there’s no need to guard anything.
 You can practice “trading” in these situations too.
 It’s simple conditioning.
 The lesson is, “I know you like that thing you have, and I might let you keep it sometimes.
 But if I can’t let you keep that item, I’ll make sure you get something just as good or better.”

-***Note: As we continue with a dog’s training, by offering treats in the same way each time, he will begin to understand that your hand in just that position as a cue that he’ll be getting a treat; so holding your hand in that way becomes a bit of a reinforcement or reward on its own.
-Then when the dog gets the treat, it’s already more valuable than it would have been based on just its taste and food value.
-Holding your hand in that particular position is a “marker” for the dog; because it leads to a yummy treat, it becomes a conditioned reinforcer – one that if it’s always followed by the treat, reinforces the dog’s behavior in and of itself.
-Combined with this now conditioned hand position, even a piece of kibble can become a pretty good reinforcer for dropping an item.
-Think of how a clicker extends the reinforcement process, letting the dog know he’s about to get a treat – your hand in a certain position can be the same type of stimulus.
+As we continue with a dog’s training, by offering treats in the same way each time, he will begin to understand that your hand in just that position is a cue that he’ll be getting a treat.
+Presenting your hand in that position is a “marker” for the dog; because it leads to a treat, it becomes a conditioned reinforcer – one that reinforces the dog’s behavior in and of itself, as long as it’s always followed by a treat.
+Combined with this conditioned hand position, even a piece of kibble can become a pretty good reinforcer for dropping an item in a familiar environment.
+Think of how a clicker extends the reinforcement process, letting the dog know he’s about to get a treat – your hand position can be the same type of stimulus.
 The reinforcement begins when your hand appears, and continues through the time the dog is chewing and swallowing the treat.
 I generally offer treats to my own dogs between the tips of my thumb and forefinger.
 I’ll sometimes present them to a new dog on my flat palm.
 Just one more hint of the power of behavior science when applied to the details of training.